CypherPoet/SwiftUIReduxUtils/README.md

 ## License

-`CypherPoetReduxUtils` is available under the MIT license.
+`CypherPoetSwiftUIReduxUtils` is available under the MIT license.
 See the [LICENSE file](./LICENSE) for more info.